Concrete (Fear Factory album): Background

 Concrete was recorded in one week in 1991 in Blackie Lawless's studios.
 It was intended to be Fear Factory's first release and the first release on a planned record label run by Robinson.
 The album was recorded on a $5,000 budget, with the album's costs being cut by Robinson and Dino Cazares sneaking into the studio at night to record guitar and bass, which according to Dino gave the album "a $10,000 sound".
 However, when the band was presented with record contracts by Robinson, the band was advised to not sign the deal, and subsequently stopped working with him.
 Robinson then sued the band and took them to court, which Bell jokingly said in 2021 was foreshadowing the entire career of Fear Factory as they would face more lawsuits in later years.
 Robinson eventually won the rights to the album's master tapes, and the band retained the rights to the songs as well as a DAT tape recording of the album.
-Both Fear Factory and Robinson used the album to promote themselves, with Fear Factory using the demo to sign to Roadrunner Records and Ross using the demo to promote his work and attract the attention of local bands, and later of Korn, whom he produced for in 1994 and he would become a heavily sought-after nu metal producer of the 1990s.
+Both Fear Factory and Robinson used the album to promote themselves, with Fear Factory using the demo to sign to Roadrunner Records and Robinson using the demo to promote his work and attract the attention of local bands, and later of Korn, whom he produced for in 1994, becoming a heavily sought-after nu metal producer throughout the 1990s.
 Burton C. Bell considers the album to be a demo, and the band subsequently used it to improve their songs.

 The band's original bassist, David Gibney, made a spoken word appearance on the track "Big God/Raped Souls".
 He departed in 1991 and was replaced by Andy Romero.
 Concrete is the only recording by the band to credit Romero as bassist, despite a line in the liner notes which stated that Cazares recorded bass.